nairnavin/ml-playground/rag-spark/README.md

-# Ingest and embed at scale using Spark for Retrieval Augment Generation
+# Ingest and embed at scale using Spark for Retrieval Augmented Generation

 ## Setup instructions for Linux or MacOS